AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Datasets.} We conducted our experiments on the widely used MVTec AD dataset \cite{bergmann2019mvtec, bergmann2021mvtec}, which comprises 5,354 images across 15 categories for industrial anomaly detection tasks, including 10 object categories and 5 texture categories.
-Each category is represented by a set of defect-free training images and a test set containing images with various defects as well as defect-free images.
-Pixel-level annotations are provided for all existing anomalies in this dataset.
-We utilized the captions from MVTec AD Caption \cite{AnoXFusion} for training and testing, which were carefully designed to ensure cross-modal complementarity.
-For data partitioning, we use the lowest one-third of ID numbers from the anomaly dataset as the training set, with the remaining two-thirds reserved for testing.
-For each anomaly type, 1,000 pairs of anomaly images and corresponding masks are generated using the mask generation method from AnoDiff \cite{AnoDiff}.
-These pairs are employed for downstream anomaly detection and localization tasks.
+\textbf{Datasets.} We conduct experiments on three datasets, including MVTec AD \cite{bergmann2019mvtec, bergmann2021mvtec}, MPDD \cite{MPDD}, and ViSA \cite{VISA}, to evaluate the performance of our method.
+Following the protocol in AnoDiff \cite{AnoDiff}, we adopt the same data split: the first one-third of the anomaly dataset IDs is used for training the anomaly synthesis model, and the remaining two-thirds for testing.
+The anomaly synthesis model generates 1,000 pairs of anomaly images and corresponding masks for each anomaly category using normal data.
+The masks are generated using the mask generation method from AnoDiff \cite{AnoDiff}.
+These pairs of anomaly images and their corresponding masks, along with normal images from the training set, are then used to train downstream anomaly detection models, following the same approach as DRAEM \cite{draem} and AnoDiff \cite{AnoDiff}.

-\textbf{Metrics.} Following previous methods \cite{AnoDiff, AnoXFusion}, to evaluate the quality and diversity of synthesized anomalies, we used the Inception Score (IS) \cite{IS}, which measures overall quality and diversity in generated images, and the Intra-cluster Pairwise Learned Perceptual Image Patch Similarity (IC-LPIPS) \cite{ojha2021few} to evaluate perceptual similarity and the generalization of synthetic anomalies.
-For evaluating accuracy in downstream tasks such as anomaly detection and localization, we employed measurements through pixel-level and image-level Area Under the Receiver Operating Characteristic Curve (AUROC), Average Precision (AP), and F1-max scores.
-Consistent with DRAEM\cite{draem}’s procedure, we generated 1,000 images per anomaly category and trained a U-Net alongside normal samples.
+\textbf{Metrics.} Inception Score (IS) \cite{IS} \cite{AnoDiff} is to evaluate the quality and diversity of synthesized anomalies.
+Intra-cluster Pairwise Learned Perceptual Image Patch Similarity (IC-LPIPS, abbreviated as IL) \cite{ojha2021few} is used to evaluate perceptual similarity and the generalization of synthetic anomalies.
+For downstream tasks such as anomaly detection and localization, we employed measurements through pixel-level and image-level Area Under the Receiver Operating Characteristic Curve (AUROC), Average Precision (AP), and F1-max scores.